Zain10010/ALUMNI5/static/images/README.md

 ## 📍 Usage

-The building image will be used in two places:
+The building image will be used as:

 1. **Top Cover Banner** - Full-width background image at the top
-2. **Header Logo** - Circular logo in the portal header

 ## 🚀 Setup Steps